-Maximum Marks: 75 (External 60 + Internal 15)
+Maximum Marks: 75 (External 60 + Internal 15) Passing Marks : 21 Examination Time: 3 Hours Total Teaching hours: 60

 Eight questions of equal marks are to be set, two in each of the four Sections (A-D).
 Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
 Questions may be subdivided into parts (not exceeding four).
-Candidates are required to attempt five questions. selecting at least one question from each section.
-The fifth question may be attempted from any
+Candidates are required to attempt five questions, selecting at least one question from each section.
+The fifth question may be attempted from any Section.
+All questions carry 12 marks.

-Section.